-The Ely Centre Welfare and Advice service established over 7 years ago is one of the most important approaches we use to improve the immediate difficulties and obstacles many victims and survivors are experiencing.
+The Ely Centre Welfare and Advice service was established over 15 years ago and is one of the most important approaches we use to improve the immediate difficulties and obstacles many victims and survivors are experiencing.

-When an individual experiences bereavement, loss and the effects of troubles related trauma, it can be difficult to engage in counselling if there are immediate financial or other concerns.
+When an individual experiences bereavement, loss and is living with the physical /psychological effects of troubles related trauma, it can be difficult to engage in counselling if there are immediate financial or other concerns.

-- To provide free, impartial, confidential advice and information by a trained and experienced adviser who has knowledge and experience of the effects of grief & trauma on an individual.
+- To provide free, impartial, confidential advice and information by a trained and experienced adviser who has knowledge and experience of the TDPDS , Social Security welfare and benefits System, process and policy and the effects of grief & trauma on an individual.

 - To identify social policy issues which may affect our client group and lobby for change.

 - To Provide Assistance and Advice to Victims and Survivors applying to the TDPDS Scheme.

 - Inform clients of the various forms of Welfare Support they are entitled to apply to.

 - Reduce client uncertainty and anxiety during the Application /Appeal Process

 - Increase welfare support accessibility through a modern service delivery model

 - Address the financial/ welfare needs to victims and survivors from Co Fermanagh, Tyrone and Armagh